Swetlanda/stay-safe-online/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow the simple instruction below.
 There are no prerequisites and no local installation is required.
 You can then use, adapt and improve our page!
-Please remember to give credit to the creators PeterECoder, Swetlanda, ?????.
+Please remember to give credit to the creators (Github: PeterECoder, Swetlanda, Sasha-create).

 Clone the repo